aksommerville/egg2/README.md

 - [ ] Should we allow strings to use symbolic names in place of index?
 I'm leaning No but give it some thought.
 We do something like that for decalsheet.
 - [ ] EGG_GLSL_VERSION.
 Currently pretty hacky.
 - [ ] macos: eggrun
+- [ ] Line strip cuts corners.
+See NW corner of line strip in demo/Video/Primitives, both xegl and web.
+I want the corner filled.
+Is that possible?
+- - Also the SE corners get doubled; apparent at low alpha.